corentinleberre/beekeeper/README.md

 # Deploy your side project in 10 minutes with Fly.io

-> In this post, IP will aim on giving your the keys to **deploy quickly** your API online using Fly.io platform.
+> In this post, I will aim on giving your the keys to **deploy quickly** your API online using Fly.io platform.

 First, what is Fly.io ?
 Like classic cloud platform as AWS/GCP/Azure, Fly.io enables you to deploy your application/api/microservices/database on the cloud.
 But unlike these, it stands out for its simplicity.

-You can deploy a lot of different technologies such as Laravel/Python/Deno/Node/Go etc threw automatic templates or even use a Dockerfile.
-It's really easy to use thanks to the CLI tools and documentation provided.
-This enables you to deploy and scale your app worldwide close to your users without worrying about network, DNS or security.
-It also provides lots of metrics about your app with an integrated Graphana accessible on your dashboard.
+You can deploy a lot of different technologies such as Php/Python/Deno/Node/Go etc threw automatic templates or even use a Dockerfile.
+It's really easy to use thanks to the CLI and documentation provided.
+This enables you to deploy and scale your app worldwide and close to your users without worrying about network, DNS or security.
+It also provides lots of metrics about your application with an integrated Graphana on your dashboard.
 With the free tier, you can host 2 projects.

 👉 To have more details about those features just check their [website](https://fly.io)